effective-ember/ember-showcase/tests/dummy/app/templates/application.md

 ## How to use

-`ember-showcase` is an addon that provides you with component abstractions that you can build upon to showcase interactive code-samples in your applications.
+`ember-showcase` is an addon that provides you with <span class="underline">component abstractions that you can build upon</span> to showcase interactive code-samples in your applications.

-This can be useful for documenting an addon, a styleguide or when writing a blog.
+This can be useful for <span class="underline">documenting an addon, a styleguide or when writing a blog</span>.

-`ember-showcase` comes with no styling - the component it provides are not meant to to be used as they come.
-The bundled componens of `ember-showcase` are primitives that you will use to build your own component abstraction for displaying interactive code samples that you style to your liking.
+`ember-showcase` comes with <span class="underline">no styling</span> - the
+components it provides are not meant to to be used as they come.
+The bundled components of `ember-showcase` are primitives that you will use to build your own component abstraction for displaying interactive code samples that you style to your liking.

 The following guide walks you through the existing components in `ember-showcase` and how you can use it to  create your own component abstraction on top of it.